2500P Accommodations for Students with Disabilities (Procedures)

 - The student will submit a written appeal to the director of the disability resource center.
 The director of the disability resource center will review the student’s appeal and respond within five (5) working days.

-- The vice president of student services or the executive dean of instruction, or their designee, will review the appeal and will determine the appropriate resolution of the appeal.
-The executive dean of instruction or the vice president of student services or their designee will notify the student in writing of her or his decision within two weeks of receiving the appeal.
-The decision of the executive dean of instruction or vice president of student services or their designee will be final.
+- The vice president of student affairs or the executive dean of instruction, or their designee, will review the appeal and will determine the appropriate resolution of the appeal.
+The executive dean of instruction or the vice president of student affairs or their designee will notify the student in writing of her or his decision within two weeks of receiving the appeal.
+The decision of the executive dean of instruction or vice president of student affairs or their designee will be final.

 Complaints concerning college decisions.
 Students have the right to file complaints concerning college decisions through the Office of Civil Rights, U.S. Department of Education.